Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 The Peninsula Istanbul Waterfront icon that blends heritage and modern luxury while anchoring mixed use revitalization along the Bosphorus

-At the same time the operating picture is complicated by persistent staffing challenges.
-In February 2025 the American Hotel and Lodging Association reported that about sixty five percent of surveyed hotels continued to face staffing shortages even after a year of improved recruitment and higher pay.
-The same association noted that employment is expected to grow in 2025 but that retention and new technology adoption remain critical to success.
+As of mid-2025, the American Hotel and Lodging Association reported that approximately 65% of surveyed hotels continued to face staffing shortages even after a year of improved recruitment and higher pay.
+The same association noted that employment is expected to grow in 2026 but that retention and new technology adoption remain critical to success.
 Immigration remains an important source of labor supply for the sector according to a June 2025 analysis.
 AHLA+1Reuters

 Owners and operators who outperform in this environment are the ones who weld revenue science to asset strategy, who align labor with revenue moments, who move to cloud infrastructure for speed and reliability, and who treat partnerships and brand extensions as real growth levers rather than side projects.
 This document presents twelve strategic shifts and a complete set of BRC Action Frameworks so you can implement without guesswork.